nightrangerdotcom/nlp_ods_final_project/README.md

 If you want to know more about this dataset, you can study [this link](https://github.com/unsplash/datasets).
 In short, Lite version contains ~25,000 animals/nature-themed images **(take it into account during the search process!)** that is around ~1.9GB according to my laptop stats.

+[In process] Now I'm working on integration of another dataset which is called Fashion Product Images (Small).
+It contains ~44.000 clothes-themed images that is around ~570MB according to my laptop stats (=> lower-quality & smaller images than in the previously described dataset).
+Practically, this dataset seems to be more useful in terms of developing the search system because of two reasons.
+1) Such systems are widely used in different retail companies (Ozon, Amazon, Lamoda, Wildberries etc); 2) Actually, in real life we often deal with small/low-quality pictures, so it's important to have a search system being able to work with such restrictions.

 ______
 ### How to Deploy & Host